Copyright © Oxbow Glen Golf Course

 *Tip: a left approach to the green is often beneficial.

 4. A nice, open par 3.
 The green is a larger, 3 sided amoeba shape, sloping left to trouble.
+Beware of fescue to the right.

 *Tip: favourable bounces can often be found just right of the green.
 A long left shot will put you in a very bad mood.